 The commute may be effortless but getting that work-life balance right can be challenging when working from home.
-Sharing their top tips for staying productive and positive through all the video calls are some of our very own staff members.
+Some of our very own staff members share their top work from home tips for staying productive and positive through all the video calls.

 Make sure you get out of the house!
 I tried to make sure to at least do the school pickup when the kids went to school, now a walk around the estate to stretch my legs and physically get outside and let my eyes look further afield than a screen at an arms-length away.